web3/web3.js/docs/docs/guides/hardhat_tutorial/index.md

 npm install --save-dev @nomicfoundation/hardhat-web3-v4 'web3@4'
 ```

 This will add Web3.Js to your project by including it in the 'node_modules' folder.
-To extend the Hardhat functionality with this plugin, we have to summmon it in the Hardhat configuration file `hardhat.config.ts`.
+To extend the Hardhat functionality with this plugin, we have to import the `web3-v4 plugin` in the Hardhat configuration file `hardhat.config.ts`.
 Import this at the top of the config file.

 ```ts
 import { HardhatUserConfig } from "hardhat/config";